ioBroker/ioBroker.knx/README.md

 ### phys.
 EIB Adress
 fill in free phys. address corresponding to your KNX-architecture, !!!
 BUT NOT the same like your KNX Gateway has !!!

+### debug-Level
+extends the output Level of the adapter for debugging purposes

 ### Upload knxproj
 here you can upload your ETS Export in "knxproj" format.